hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-13-llm-as-an-oracle.md

 Human evaluation remains the reference point for many LLM systems.
 It is often the most flexible form of assessment because humans can interpret incomplete instructions, account for context, distinguish severity from style, and notice when a candidate answer is technically correct but pragmatically poor.

-It also scales badly.

-That scaling pressure created demand for automated evaluation.
+It also scales badly, which created demand for automated evaluation.
 Traditional metrics can be useful, but they are narrow:

 - exact match is valuable when the answer space is constrained